xoxzo/blog.xoxzo.com/content/Community/bootstrap-night-vol4-en.md

 # The way to acquisition of 1,000 paid licence with as little as 3 in the team

-The meetup was started with the presetation by Mr.Omata, CEO of[selfree llc.](https://www.selfree.co.jp/about).
+The meetup was started with the presetation by Mr.Omata, CEO of [selfree llc.](https://www.selfree.co.jp/about).

 Why in the first place did they started with Bootstrap?
 In case you obtained the fund, it turns into a pressure to you,